1) This procedure shall be used when a product is added to or removed from a harmonized standard.

 |1.
 Project Initiator, i.e., THC/THSC Secretary Pro Tem or Chairman Pro Tem, is responsible for downloading the Project Harmonization Request Form (PHR) and filling it out in accordance with the instruction provided.
 The use of the PHR form ensures compliance with published CANENA Standardization Procedures and the Procedures for Harmonizing ANCE/CSA/UL Standards.
 Unless otherwise notified with the PHR form, the relevant SDOs in Mexico, Canada and the USA are: ANCE, CSA, and UL, respectively.|

-These three SDOs will typically look for in country industry commitment to the project.
+The SDOs will typically look for in country industry commitment in support of the project.
 According to their published harmonization procedures, the preferred source for evidence of industry commitment is the predominant industry trade associations.
-An official letter of commitment from the relevant industry in each “participating country” should accompany the PHR form.
+An official letter of commitment from the relevant industry in each “participating country” shall accompany the PHR form.

 Once completed, the PHR form is sent electronically as a Microsoft Word document to the CANENA Secretary General.